dodoni/dodoni.github.io/BasicMathLibrary.md

  **OneDimNumericalConstAbscissaIntegrator vs. OneDimNumericalIntegrator**
 `OneDimNumericalIntegrator` and `OneDimNumericalConstAbscissaIntegrator` serves as abstract basis class for numerical integration.

 The latter assumes a constant set of abscissa to evaluate the specified function.
 This can be used to accelerate the calculation in the case that one has to apply the numerical integration to almost the same function several times - one can cache part of the calculation.
 One example are Gaussian quadrature formulas with a specific order.
 Adaptive approaches are not well suited for this approach.
-The assembly [Dodoni.MathLibrary](MathLibrary) contains some implementations for both approaches.
+The assembly [Dodoni.CommonMathLibrary](CommonMathLibrary) contains implementations for both approaches.

  **RandomNumberLibrary**
 Moreover, the assemly `Dodoni.BasicMathLibrary` provides the infrastructure for random number generation etc., but no specific implementations for it.